 Type-safe environment variables in Remix

-Handle environment variables in Remix using Zod for type-safety and validation
+Handle environment variables in Remix using Zod for type-safety and validation, and separate server and client variables

 November 21, 2024If you're building a Remix app you'll most likely need to handle environment variables at some point.
 Remix does have built-in support for loading environment variables from a system variables and .env